Create PNDA mirror components

 Before PNDA can be created, first we must create the directory structure and file sets to be placed on the PNDA mirror.

-Ubuntu or RHEL
+CentOS or RHEL

 Select build machine